Thornborough Henges

 They remained important into the early Bronze Age, when burial mounds were constructed nearby.
 Like other henges across Britain, the Thornborough henges are each surrounded by an earthen bank.
 The banks at Thornborough originally stood up to 4 metres high and were broken by two opposing entrances.

-People have gathered, many traveling some distance, at the henges for ceremonies and funeral rituals for at least 2,000 years.
+People have gathered, many travelling some distance, at the henges for ceremonies and funeral rituals for at least 2,000 years.
 The earthworks are thought to have been part of a ‘ritual landscape’ and form part of the most important concentration of Neolithic monuments in the North of England.

 Click the link below to find out more about the history of the henges.